rimutaka/lambda-debugger-runtime-emulator/README.md

 ### Client config

-The lambda code running on your local machine has to be wrapped into a client that reads the queue, de-serializes the payload into your required format, calls your lambda and sends the response back.
+The lambda code running on your local machine has to be wrapped into a client that reads the queue, de-serializes the payload into your required format, calls your local lambda code and sends the response back to AWS.
 It is the exact reverse of what the proxy function does.
 See [local.rs example](examples/local.rs) for a sample Rust implementation.
 It should be easy to port the sample wrapper into the language of your Lambda handler.
 There is no need to refactor the proxy.

 #### Running the Rust client from `examples/local.rs`: